ridikak/Crowd-Jukebox/README.md

 ## Deploying
 - Server can be deployed to Render/Railway; the SQLite file `jukebox.db` will be created on first run.
 - Client can be deployed to Netlify/Vercel; set `VITE_API_BASE` to your server URL.

----

-Made with ❤️ using React, Express & SQLite.